 Discussion: The results of monitoring activities are documented and reported to the authorizing official and other selected organizational officials on an ongoing basis in accordance with the organizational continuous monitoring strategy.
 Other organizational officials who may receive security and privacy posture reports include, for example, chief information officer, senior agency information security officer, senior agency official for privacy, senior agency official for risk management or risk executive (function), information owner or steward, incident response roles, and contingency planning roles.
-Security and privacy status posture reporting can be event-driven, time-driven, or event- and time-driven.
-86 The reports provide the authorizing official and other organizational officials with information regarding the security and privacy posture of the systems including the effectiveness of implemented controls.
+Security and privacy posture reporting can be event-driven, time-driven, or event- and time-driven.
+75 The reports provide the authorizing official and other organizational officials with information regarding the security and privacy posture of the systems including the effectiveness of implemented controls.
 Security and privacy posture reports describe the ongoing monitoring activities employed by system owners or common control providers.
 The reports also include information about security and privacy risks in the systems and environments of operation discovered during control assessments, auditing, and continuous monitoring and how system owners or common control providers plan to address those risks.
-Security status reports also address vulnerabilities in the information system and its environment of operation discovered during the security control assessment, security impact analysis, and security control monitoring and how the information system owner or common control provider intends to address those vulnerabilities.

-86 See Appendix F for more information about time- and event-driven authorizations and reporting.
+&lt;sup>75 See Appendix F for more information about time- and event-driven authorizations and reporting.